 When we speak to agencies, the vast majority leverage demand side platform (DSP) data in some way.
 The DSP is the closest programmatic entity to an agency or advertiser, so it makes sense and will continue to be the case.
 But many agencies and advertisers seem unaware that a sell side platform (SSP), also known as an exchange, can provide a vast amount of data to increase the effectiveness of campaigns and, in turn, increase ad revenue for publishers.
 The recent PubMatic white paper on SSP log-level data discusses this in-depth but here we summarize its importance to marketers.

 It’s not surprising that buyers don’t know about this data.
-Today, in an effort to increase transparency, some SSPs, like PubMatic, are not only making more data available but also standardizing it and developing processes for easier usage on the buy-side.
+Today, in an effort to increase transparency, some SSPs, like PubMatic, are not only making more SSP data analysis available but also standardizing it and developing processes for easier usage on the buy-side.
 Ultimately, this increase in transparency will also increase efficacy for the benefit of both publishers and advertisers.